astares/Pharo-Chrome/README.md

 ## Installation via Script

-First load [OSSubprocess](https://github.com/pharo-contributions/OSSubprocess) or [Pharo-OS-Windows](https://github.com/astares/Pharo-OS-Windows) if you are on Windows
+First load [Pharo-OS-Windows](https://github.com/astares/Pharo-OS-Windows) if you are on Windows or [OSSubprocess](https://github.com/pharo-contributions/OSSubprocess) for Linux and Max

 ```Smalltalk
 Metacello new